UK

 How NatureSpy is Supporting

 NatureSpy has initially supplied Badger Trust with trail camera equipment to aid their State of the Badger Pilot study.
+We will offer technical guidance on camera trapping and optimising the capabilities of this equipment.

 Clear footage is a high priority, but the cameras must also be reliable, robust and easy to use for volunteers, so we’ve donated Ursus Trail Cameras and loaned Browning Recon Force trail cameras.
+With this equipment, Badger Trust volunteers can monitor activity at badger setts, capturing footage and testing methods for the national State of the Badger survey.

 THE KIT WE USE